Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Irreducible Representation Alignment Algorithm

 \section{Irreducible Representation Alignment Algorithm}

 We now describe our proposed approach.
 We first describe the algorithm on an example contraction and provide intuition for correctness based on conservation of flow in a tensor diagram graph.
 These arguments are analogous to the conservation arguments used in computations with Feynman diagrams (e.g. momentum and energy conservation)~\cite{fetter2012quantum} or with quantum numbers in tensor networks~\cite{schollwock2011density}, although the notation we use is slightly different.
-We then give a complete algebraic derivation of all steps, accompanied by more detailed tensor diagrams to explain each step.
+We then give an algebraic derivation of all steps, which allows for a concrete proof of correctness and explicit expression for the cost in the general case.